eclipse-edc/eclipse-edc.github.io/content/en/documentation/for-contributors/control-plane/entities/_index.md

 Since the `leftOperand` is not bound to a scope and there is no function associated to it within any scope, we can deduce that the constraint will be filtered during evaluation.

-The kind validation can be either be called using the `/v3.1alpha/policydefinitions/{id}/validate` or can be enabled by default on policy definition creation.
+The kind validation can be called using the `/v3.1alpha/policydefinitions/{id}/validate` or can be enabled by default on policy definition creation.

 > The settings is `edc.policy.validation.enabled`